A Haunted Stay At The Columbia Gorge Hotel

 Let’s just say we felt learned after our interview with Alyssa.
 Some things we do know:

-- Something does knock on the walls at night as Anna and Ianna tells us about right below ….
+… and something does knock on the walls at night as Anna and Ianna tells us about right in the next section.

 Day 2 At The Very Haunted Columbia Gorge Hotel

-So, I’ll make a separate video for the actual ghost.
+So, I’ll make a separate video for the actual ghost hunt.
 Right now, let’s catch up with Anna and Ianna, who had some experiences (outside the ghost hunt) to report in a confessional.

 Besides those eerie knocks, me and the crew had phones that wouldn’t charge or mysteriously drained overnight.
 Pesky spirits wanting a little bit of electromagnetic juice, eh?